Healthy mouths

 Healthy mouths across Australia

 In this section measures of oral health status in adults aged 15 years and over, such as periodontal disease and tooth retention and loss, are compared across states and territories.
-Data presented were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007; AIHW 2008a–2008h) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019).
+Data presented were sourced from the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007; AIHW 2008a–2008h) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019) which both included a clinical examination component.

 Explore the data for Healthy mouths by state and territory further: